Addressing the Wealth Gap at the Household Level

 This includes supporting equitable opportunities for people to access responsible banking products, purchase and sustain homes, and grow their businesses, as well as advocating for investments in our children, such as baby bonds and child savings accounts.

 Combatting extractive wealth-stripping financial practices through stronger regulations and consumer protections.

-We will combat extractive, wealth-stripping financial practices through stronger regulations and consumer protections.
-The Trust will support efforts to reform policies, such as punitive municipal fines and fees systems, and that regulate predatory lending through research, advocacy, and promoting safe alternative lending and banking products.
+The Trust supports efforts to reform policies, such as punitive municipal fines and fees systems, and regulate predatory lending through research, advocacy, and promoting safe alternative lending and banking products.